-- Replace your Double Gulp with water to reduce your annual calorie intake by 209,875 calories or almost 60 pounds in a year.
+- If you replace your daily Double Gulp with water, you reduce your annual calorie intake by 209,875 calories or almost 60 pounds in a year.

-- Replace your Super Big Gulp with water to reduce your annual calorie intake by 167,900 calories or almost 48 pounds per year.
+- If you replace your daily Super Big Gulp with water, you reduce your annual calorie intake by 167,900 calories or almost 48 pounds per year.

-- Replace your Big Gulp with water to reduce your annual calorie intake by 125,925 calories or 36 pounds per year.
+- If you replace your daily Big Gulp with water, you reduce your annual calorie intake by 125,925 calories or 36 pounds per year.

-- Replace your Gulp with water to reduce your annual calorie intake by 83,950 or calories or 24 pounds per year.
+- If you replace your daily Gulp with water, you reduce your annual calorie intake by 83,950 or calories or 24 pounds per year.

-- Replace your large Coca Cola at McDonalds to reduce your annual calorie intake by 113,150 or calories or 32 pounds per year.
+- If you replace your daily large Coca Cola at McDonald's, you reduce your annual calorie intake by 113,150 or calories or 32 pounds per year.

-- Replace your medium Coca Cola at McDonalds (16 oz) to reduce your annual calorie intake by 54,750 calories or just over 15 pounds per year.
+- If you replace your daily medium Coca Cola at McDonalds (16 oz), you reduce your annual calorie intake by 54,750 calories or just over 15 pounds per year.

-- Replace your 12 ounce can of Coke with water every day and save 51,100 calories per year or about 15 pounds per year.
+- If you replace your daily 12 ounce can of Coke with water every day, you save 51,100 calories per year or about 15 pounds per year.